MyEtherWallet/knowledge-base-v3/example/content/FAQ/[WIP]-should-create-a-new-wallet-for-each-token-i-hold.md

 /*
-Title: [WIP] Should I create a new address for each token I hold?
+Title: Should I create a new address for each token I hold?
 Sort: 2
 */